What if I have no assets?

 Are you considering bankruptcy?
 Refer to the bankruptcy code to find out which of the different types of bankruptcy you should file.
 For personal bankruptcy, the bankruptcy chapters you should pay attention to are either 7 or 13.
 7 is the bankruptcy chapter involving liquidation while 13 is all about debt reorganization.

 A Chapter 7 bankruptcy petition is usually the preference of debtors who have very few assets.
-To file bankruptcy under this chapter, a debtor has to pass or be exempted from a means test.
-It is presumed that Chapter 7 filers hand over their assets to their bankruptcy trustee for liquidation, but this isn’t really the case.
-Most Chapter 7 bankruptcy cases qualify as “no asset,” so the debtors don’t actually have anything for the trustee to liquidate during bankruptcy proceedings.
+For a Chapter 7, a debtor must pass or be exempted from a means test.
+The presumption is that Chapter 7 filers hand over their assets to their bankruptcy trustee for liquidation.
+However, this isn’t really the case.
+Most Chapter 7 bankruptcy cases qualify as “no asset,” so debtors don’t actually have anything for the trustee to liquidate.

 No-Asset Bankruptcy Filings

 In a no-asset bankruptcy case, filing for bankruptcy doesn’t jeopardize ownership of your assets since they qualify as bankruptcy exemptions whether under state law or federal law.
-Creditors essentially don’t get paid since no proceeds are generated during the bankruptcy process.
-A Chapter 7 bankruptcy filing usually results in the discharge of most of the filer’s debts, so it’s not likely that a creditor would be able to collect on something that the debtor was unable to pay.
+Creditors essentially don’t get paid since there are no proceeds from the bankruptcy process.
+A Chapter 7 bankruptcy filing usually results in the discharge of most of the filer’s debts.
+Therefore, it’s unlikely that a creditor would be able to collect on something that the debtor was unable to pay.
 Incidentally, there are certain debts that aren’t dischargeable.
 For instance, debts like taxes, student loans, and child support cannot be discharged.
 The bankruptcy court will notify the creditors that they won’t be able to collect on the pertinent debts and won’t need to file a proof of claim.